 HABcore, Inc. provides permanent and supportive housing for homeless veterans, families, and individuals with special needs.
-Currently we provide a safe home for approximately 215 people including 26 families that were previously homeless.
-This year HABcore plans to expand to give 50 more people, including 15 additional families, a fresh start in a permanent home and hope for a brighter future.
-According to the 2015 Point in Time Count, there are 652 homeless households in Monmouth and Ocean counties including 367 children.
+Currently we provide a safe home for approximately 260 people, including 47 families that were previously homeless.
+According to the 2017 Point in Time Count, there are 332 homeless households in Monmouth and Ocean counties including 179 children under the age of 18.
 For almost 30 years, HABcore has been on the front lines of this issue and has been expanding to meet the growing needs of the most vulnerable in our community.

 In 1988, several Lunchbreak (a charitable organization dedicated to feeding the hungry in the greater Red Bank, NJ area) volunteers conducted a survey and found that a large percentage of the people they were feeding were living in substandard housing.
 These volunteers initiated a new organization whose purpose was to provide affordable housing in the same geographic area.
 Lunchbreak supported the new effort with a grant and loan, and in September 1988, HABcore, Inc. was incorporated.
 The “HAB” in HABcore was derived from the first initials of the last names of three homeless men who died in the streets of Red Bank during the 1980s.

 When HABcore started in 1988, we had just one boarding home in Red Bank which housed five people.

 In 1992, HABcore implemented an independent living apartment program which allowed us to meet the needs of individuals and families who are able to live alone.

 We now have two boarding homes, and we have expanded across Monmouth and into Ocean County, growing from five to approximately 260 residents.
 These developments are among our more important accomplishments, as we remain committed to expansion, whenever prudent, to help meet the direct need for affordable, supportive housing.